Aztec calendar: Day signs

 The set of day signs used in central Mexico is identical to that used by Mixtecs, and to a lesser degree similar to those of other Mesoamerican calendars.
-Each of the day signs also bears an association with one of the four cardinal directions.
+Each of the day signs bear an association with one of the four cardinal directions.

 There is some variation in the way the day signs were drawn or carved.
 Those here were taken from the Codex Magliabechiano.

 Wind and Rain are represented by images of their associated gods, Ehēcatl and Tlāloc respectively.

-Other marks on the stone showed the current world and also the worlds before this one.
+Other marks on the stone showed the current world, and the worlds before this one.
 Each world was called a sun, and each sun had its own species of inhabitants.
-The Aztecs believed that they were in the Fifth Sun and like all of the suns before them they would also eventually perish due to their own imperfections.
-Every 52 years was marked out because they believed that 52 years was a life cycle and at the end of any given life cycle the gods could take away all that they have and destroy the world.
+The Aztecs believed that they were in the Fifth Sun, and like all of the suns before them, they would also eventually perish due to their own imperfections.
+Every 52 years was marked out due to the belief that 52 years was a life cycle and at the end of any given life cycle, the gods could take all they had, and destroy the world.

 The 260 days of the sacred calendar were grouped into twenty periods of 13 days each.
 Scholars usually refer to these thirteen-day "weeks" as trecenas, using a Spanish term derived from trece "thirteen" (just as the Spanish term docena "dozen" is derived from doce "twelve").
-The original Nahuatl term is not known.
+The original Nahuatl term was "in cencalli tonalli" (a family of days), according to Book IV of the Florentine Codex.

 Each trecena is named according to the calendar date of the first day of the 13 days in that trecena.
 In addition, each of the twenty trecenas in the 260-day cycle had its own tutelary deity:

+Xihuitl

 Xiuhpōhualli is the Aztec year (xihuitl) count (pōhualli).
 One year consists of 360 named days and 5 nameless (nēmontēmi).
 These 'extra' days are thought to be unlucky.
 The year was broken into 18 periods of twenty days each, sometimes compared to the Julian month.
 The Nahuatl word for moon is metztli but whatever name was used for these periods is unknown.
 Through Spanish usage, the 20-day period of the Aztec calendar has become commonly known as a veintena.

 Each 20-day period started on Cipactli (Crocodile) for which a festival was held.
 The eighteen veintena are listed below.
 The dates are from early eyewitnesses; each wrote what they saw.
 Bernardino de Sahagún's date precedes the observations of Diego Durán by several decades and is before recent to the surrender.
 Both are shown to emphasize the fact that the beginning of the Native new year became non-uniform as a result of an absence of the unifying force of Tenochtitlan after the Mexica defeat.

+Veintenas of the xiuhpōhualli

 Xiuhmolpilli

 The ancient Mexicans counted their years by means of four signs combined with thirteen numbers, thus obtaining periods of 52 years, which are commonly known as Xiuhmolpilli, a popular but incorrect generic name; the most correct Nahuatl word for this cycle is Xiuhnelpilli.
 The table with the current years: